 This idea is very important, especially when it comes to pregnancy and TSH testing.

-The reference ranges provided above based on trimester (the 0.1 to 2.5 for first trimester and so on) should only be used if your local lab company cannot calculate the TSH reference ranges for pregnant women who live local to you.
+The reference ranges provided above based on a trimester (the 0.1 to 2.5 for the first trimester and so on) should only be used if your local lab company cannot calculate the TSH reference ranges for pregnant women who live local to you.

 Put another way: